sencer/i3-notifier/README.md

   the subject.
 This is highly configurable.
 (No docs at the moment, but see the `examples/i3_notifier_config.py`; also see the comments in `i3notifier/config.py`)
-- Allows bulk delete of notifications in a category.
+- Allows bulk deletion of notifications in a category.
 - Implements "default" action.
 - Shows icons.
 - Does not use sockets, rather adds new dbus methods to show the